Salomé (1923 film): Critical reception and legacy

-In 2006, Salomé became available on DVD as a double feature with the avant garde film Lot in Sodom (1933) by James Sibley Watson and Melville Webber.
+In 2003, Salomé became available on DVD as a double feature with the avant garde film Lot in Sodom (1933) by James Sibley Watson and Melville Webber.

 In 2013 Salomé was screened at the Ojai Music Festival, where the Bad Plus performed a live improvised soundtrack.

 The film was nominated in 2001 by the American Film Institute for AFI's 100 Years...100 Passions.

-In "Bali Ha'i", the sixth episode of the second season of Better Call Saul, the film poster of Salomé is shown on Kim Wexler's apartment wall.